rolandmueller/bigdata/docker.md

 # Customize the Website

 The final task is to customize the website like you want:
-1. Add a picture to the web page (hint: it works similar to the static CSS file)
+1. Add an image to the web page (hint: it works similar to the static CSS file)
 2. Change some CSS
 3. Maybe you have other ideas to change the website (see the Flask website for help http://flask.pocoo.org/docs/1.0/)
 4. Create a screenshot of your web page and upload it to Moodle